Braided module categories via quantum symmetric pairs: Braided module categories

 for all objects $M\in Ob(\cM)$ and $V,W\in Ob(\cV)$. \end{defi} \begin{rema} In view of \eqref{eq:braidedMod1}, we can rewrite relation \eqref{eq:braidedMod2} as

 This is the form in which \eqref{eq:braidedMod2} appears in \cite{a-Brochier13}.
 Moreover, the naturality of $e$ implies that \eqref{eq:braidedMod2} is equivalent to

-\end{rema} \begin{rema} For general module categories the strictness conditions \eqref{eq:modCat1} and \eqref{eq:modCat2} are replaced by natural isomorphisms $\rho_M: M\boxtimes \mathbbm{1} \rightarrow M$ and $\alpha_{M,V,W}:(M \boxtimes V) \otimes W \rightarrow M \boxtimes (V \otimes W)$ which satisfy a triangle and a pentagon condition, see for example \cite[(2.1), (2.2)]{a-tD98}.
+The equality between \eqref{eq:braidedMod2} and \eqref{eq:braidedMod2'} implies that for any $M\in Ob(\cM)$ and any $V\in Ob(\cV)$ the maps $e_{M,V}$ and $c_{V,V}$ provide a repesentation of the annular braid group (or braid group of type $B_n$) on $M\boxtimes V^{\ot n}$. \end{rema} \begin{rema} For general module categories the strictness conditions \eqref{eq:modCat1} and \eqref{eq:modCat2} are replaced by natural isomorphisms $\rho_M: M\boxtimes \mathbbm{1} \rightarrow M$ and $\alpha_{M,V,W}:(M \boxtimes V) \boxtimes W \rightarrow M \boxtimes (V \otimes W)$ which satisfy a triangle and a pentagon condition, see for example \cite[(2.1), (2.2)]{a-tD98}.
 The general definition of a braided module category over a not necessarily strict monoidal category can be found in \cite[5.1]{a-Brochier13}.
 In the following we will consider categories of modules over algebras and both $\otimes$ and $\boxtimes$ are ordinary tensor products of vector spaces.
 These categories are not strict, but we suppress the associativity constraints for convenience, canonically identifying multiple tensor products with different brackets. \end{rema} \begin{rema} As pointed out in \cite[Remark 3.6]{a-BBJ16p}, relation \eqref{eq:braidedMod2} is but one of an infinite family of possible axioms for a braided module category.
 In particular, it may make sense to replace \eqref{eq:braidedMod2} by the axiom

 If $\cV$ is a ribbon category with a twist $\rib=\{\rib_{V}:V\rightarrow V\}_{V\in Ob(\cV)}$ which satisfies $\rib_{V\ot W}=c_{W,V}c_{V,W}(\rib_V\ot \rib_W)$, see \cite[1.4]{b-Turaev}, then \eqref{eq:braidedMod2-rib} is obtained from \eqref{eq:braidedMod2} by replacing $e_{M,V}$ by $(1\ot v^{-1})e_{M,V}$. \end{rema} \begin{rema} Relations \eqref{eq:braidedMod1} and \eqref{eq:braidedMod2} have a graphical interpretation.
 Assume that $\cV$ is a ribbon category, see \cite[1.4]{b-Turaev}.
 Then there exists a graphical calculus for morphisms in $\cV$, see \cite{a-RT90}, \cite[Theorem 2.5]{b-Turaev}, given by a functor from the category of $\cV$-colored ribbon tangles to the category $\cV$.
 Within this calculus the commutativity isomorphism $c_{V,W}$ is represented by the (downwards oriented) diagram in Figure \ref{fig:R-graph}.